Top of the page

-Hepatitis A virus tests are blood tests that check for a substance (antibodies) in your blood that shows whether you have hepatitis A now or had it in the past.
-The tests also can show whether you are protected from getting the disease.
+Hepatitis A virus tests are blood tests that check for a substance (antibodies) in your blood.
+They show if you have hepatitis A now or had it in the past.
+The tests also can show if you are protected from getting the disease.

 You may need these tests if: